 A trustee may resign at any time by informing the highest ranking officer other than that Board member.
 The resignation goes into effect as soon as the officer has verified the authenticity of the request.
 A trustee cannot resign from a named position and still remain on the Board.

-For selection to the Board other than the Initial Board, any one person who is willing to serve and sign the Conflict-of-Interest Statement, and is not a current trustee, is eligible.
+For selection to the Board other than the Initial Board, any one person who is willing to serve and sign the Conduct Statement, and is not a current trustee, is eligible.

 For each of the named positions that are in a transition year, a selection process for a replacement shall be organized.